japinell/KU-CBC-Homework-11-Note-Taker/README.md

 Existing notes can be deleted by clicking the **Delete** button.

-A link to a walkthrough video demonstrating the application functionality is provided [here](https://drive.google.com/file/d/1C78ZRwOAJkPUPp96jouGpzFw-bIt1IXp/view).
-In addition, a video demonstrating how to test the application is provided [here](https://drive.google.com/file/d/130wfX9qfxNKQa8vcTvxbt3pc2eJsWXZa/view).

 If you want to cancel the application execution while running it locally, press the following command in Microsoft Windows, or equivalent commands in Mac OS and Linux:

 ```bash